Francis Jeffers: Arsenal

 His performances had caught the eye of Arsène Wenger, and Jeffers signed for Arsenal on 14 June 2001 for an initial £8 million fee, with another £2 million dependent on appearances.
 However, Jeffers did not live up to the "fox in the box" tag, and his time at Arsenal was dogged by injury.
 He was forced out of the team by the form of fellow strikers like Thierry Henry and Sylvain Wiltord.
 Arsenal won the FA Cup in 2002 and 2003 but Jeffers was left out of both match day squads, the latter due to injury.
 He contributed to their 2003 triumph by scoring three goals en route to the final; two against Farnborough and one against Chelsea.
 He also started the semi-final against Sheffield United.
 Arsenal also won the 2001–02 Premier League title, but Jeffers only made six league appearances that season.
 He was an unused substitute on the day Arsenal clinched the title against Manchester United at Old Trafford.
 His final appearance for Arsenal came in the 2003 FA Community Shield, coming on as a substitute but then getting sent off against Manchester United.

 Return to Everton, Charlton and Rangers loan

 On 1 September 2003, Jeffers rejoined Everton on loan for 2003–04.
 He only scored twice (with both goals coming against Fulham in the FA Cup; once in the original tie and again in the replay) in 22 appearances for his team, before falling out with manager David Moyes and prematurely returning to London.
 He signed for Arsenal's Premier League rivals Charlton Athletic on 10 August 2004 on a two-year contract for a £2.6 million fee.
 In 2004–05, he scored 5 goals in 24 appearances.
-He joined Rangers on loan on 31 August 2005 for six months but returned in December after his performances in the Scottish Premier League failed to live up to expectations.
+He joined Rangers on loan on 31 August 2005 for six months but returned on 29 December after his performances in the Scottish Premier League failed to live up to expectations.

 Charlton released Jeffers at the end of the 2005–06 season.